Post-Disaster Renovations and Lead-Based Paint

 Under the emergency provision of the RRP rule, contractors performing activities that are immediately necessary to protect personal property and public health need not be RRP trained or certified and are exempt from the following RRP rule requirements: information distribution, posting warning signs at the renovation site, containment of dust, and waste handling.
 Firms are NOT exempt from the RRP rule’s requirements related to cleaning, cleaning verification, and recordkeeping.
 Further, the exemption applies only to the extent necessary to respond to the emergency.
 Once the portion of the renovation that addresses the source of the emergency is completed, the remaining activities are subject to all requirements of the RRP rule.

 The RRP rule does not apply to an activity that demolishes and rebuilds a structure to a point where it is effectively new construction.
 Thus, in pre-1978 homes and child-occupied facilities where all interior and exterior painted surfaces (including windows) are removed and replaced, the provisions of the RRP Rule would not apply.
 Activities involving the removal and replacement of only some interior and exterior painted surfaces would still be covered under the RRP rule.
-For more information, see the Frequent Questions 23002-18426 and 23002-23415.
+For more information, search for question numbers 23002-18426 and 23002-23415 in our our Frequent Questions document.

 If you hire a contractor to perform renovation work on your pre-1978 home, you should be aware that, generally, your hired professional must be RRP-certified and observe the requirements of the RRP rule.
 However, if the circumstances necessitate an emergency renovation as defined above, the professional need not comply with certain requirements of the RRP rule as described earlier — but only to the extent necessary to respond to the emergency.